Penetration Testing: Staffing Firm

-- Host Misconfiguration: Allowing ports and protocols on servers where it wasn’t necessary, exposing sensitive information about the environment that would facilitate hacking activities.
+- Host Misconfiguration: Allowing ports and protocols on servers where it wasn't necessary, exposing sensitive information about the environment that would facilitate attack activities.

 Upon receipt of the testing results, the SF was able to review with their IT staff, and close security vulnerabilities on their external web applications, servers and internal systems.
 Once SF staff completed making corrections, HBS validated the vulnerabilities were remediated.